wp-plugins/striper/readme.txt

 == Changelog ==

+= 0.22 =
+* Missed country and state from prior commit
 = 0.21 =
 * Pass the name and address of the purchasing user to stripe = 0.20 =